Empowering Women to Overcome Economic Barriers to Achieve Homeownership

 empowering women to achieve homeownership

-The composition of American households and families is evolving.
-The outdated notion that women are the co-borrower on a mortgage application is being challenged as more women are increasingly taking on the responsibilities of homeownership on their own.
-In 2021, single women comprised 19% of homebuyers, while single men accounted for 9% of homebuyers, according to the National Association of Realtors®.
+The composition of American homeownership is evolving.
+The outdated notion that women are co-borrowers on a mortgage application is being challenged as more women take on homeownership responsibilities on their own.
+Despite earning just 82.1% of the median weekly salary of men, single women purchased more than double the number of homes as single men (21% vs. 9%) in 2025, according to the National Association of REALTORS®.
+Among first-time buyers, 25% of buyers were single women and 10% were single men.

 Women fear being taken advantage of and not having a trusted advisor.
-However, they are prepared to do the research and spend time preparing to qualify for a mortgage.
-Mortgage originators can earn their business by being the trusted advisor they seek and empowering them with financial solutions to overcome any obstacles they face in the home buying process.
+However, they are prepared to conduct research and spend time qualifying for a mortgage.
+Mortgage originators can earn their business by being the trusted advisors they seek and by empowering them with financial solutions to overcome the obstacles they face in qualifying for a mortgage.

 The gender wage gap slows down women’s financial progression

-While women ended 2021 with a 57.9% participation in the workforce, there persists a gender wage gap which negatively impacts the ability of single women to become homeowners.
-According to the Bureau of Labor Statistics Usual Weekly Earnings of Wage and Salary Workers report released on January 19, 2023, women 82.9 cents for every dollar earned by a man in Q4 2022.
-The wage gap was even more significant for Black and Hispanic women.
+While women ended 2025 with 57.5% participation in the workforce (10.3% less than men), there persists a gender wage gap that negatively impacts the ability of single women to become homeowners.
+According to the Bureau of Labor Statistics Usual Weekly Earnings of Wage and Salary Workers report released on January 28, 2026, women had median weekly earnings of $1,089, or 82.1% of the $1,326 median for men.
+The wage gap was even more significant among the major racial and ethnic groups.
+White women earned 81.8% as much as their male counterparts, compared with 90.7% for Black women, 78.4% for Asian women, and 88.6% for Hispanic women.

-Although women earn less than men on average, they remain diligent in their savings and financial planning.
-Women acknowledge the financial responsibilities involved in purchasing a home and set themselves financial goals to achieve before starting their home buying process.
+Although women earn less than men on average, they are prioritizing homeownership and making financial sacrifices, including working additional hours, taking on a second job, or moving in with family, to save for a home.
+Women acknowledge the financial responsibilities involved in purchasing a home and set themselves financial goals to achieve before starting their homebuying process.
 Many women want to improve their credit and financial well-being by paying down outstanding debt and saving for a sizeable down payment.
-However, attaining these goals is often challenging due to their lower income.
+According to Maxwell, 60% of single women said they saved for 2+ years for their down payment, and ranked education as the second most important factor in choosing a lender, so loan officers need a long-term nurturing strategy to educate homebuyers, keep them engaged, and build trust.

-Providing a private-label FinLocker app to your female homebuyers will enable them to achieve their financial goals before applying for a mortgage.
-They can improve their credit health by tracking their credit score and monitoring their credit report.
-FinLocker categorizes the transactions in their bank and credit card accounts and provides a spending analysis to show where they are spending their income and identify where they can save towards saving for their down payment and closing costs with trackable goals.
-They can also create a personalized budget to pay down their debts to reduce their debt-to-income ratio.
-Homebuyers can monitor their progress towards mortgage eligibility with the readiness snapshot, which perpetually analyzes their enrolled financial data, so they’ll know when they are qualified for a mortgage and start their property search.
+Mortgage lenders and loan officers can offer a FinLocker-powered app to provide financial education and improve their financial health before applying for a mortgage.
+They can build their credit by monitoring their credit report and using tools to improve their credit score.
+FinLocker categorizes transactions in their bank and credit card accounts and provides a spending analysis to show where they are spending their income, helping them identify where they can save towards their down payment and closing costs.
+They can also create a personalized budget to pay down debt and reduce their debt-to-income ratio.
+Homebuyers can monitor their progress towards mortgage eligibility with the homeownership snapshot, which perpetually analyzes their enrolled financial data, and receive an action plan to help them overcome any financial challenges before they get pre-qualified for a mortgage and start their property search.

 Women tend to have increased caretaker experiences

-Women have a higher rate of financing a home purchase with an FHA loan than any other loan product.
-Single mothers may need the additional financial support that down payment assistance programs provide low-income homebuyers to help them attain homeownership.
+Women have a higher rate of financing a home purchase with a conventional 30-year or 15-year fixed-rate loan than with any other loan product.
+Single mothers may need the additional financial support that down payment assistance programs provide low-income homebuyers to help them qualify.

-While single mothers will benefit from the time-saving financial management tools in FinLocker, the app also offers a seamless way to initiate their mortgage application, saving time for homebuyers, mortgage originators, and operation teams.
+While single mothers will benefit from FinLocker’s time-saving financial management tools, the app also offers a seamless way to initiate a mortgage application, saving time for all homebuyers, mortgage originators, and their operations teams.

 Helping women find a home that meets their needs

-Women prefer to purchase a home near friends, family, and healthcare facilities more than men.
+Women are more likely than men to purchase a home near friends, family, and healthcare facilities.
 Mothers also consider proximity to schools to make balancing their career and child-rearing responsibilities easier.

-FinLocker includes a property search to enable women to research sales prices, plan their homebuying budget, and begin their property search when they achieve mortgage eligibility.
-Providing women with tools to conduct their preliminary home search when it’s convenient for them will help them identify homes that meet their needs.
+FinLocker includes a property search to help women research sale prices, plan their homebuying budget, and begin their property search once they achieve mortgage eligibility.
+Providing women with tools to conduct their home search at their convenience will help them identify homes that meet their needs.

 Women face higher mortgage rates and higher mortgage denials